-I also work with individual caregivers to better help loved ones dealing with difficult issues and behaviours related to mental health, trauma, addiction and self-harm.
+We also work with individual caregivers to better help loved ones dealing with difficult issues and behaviours related to mental health, trauma, addiction and self-harm.

 Intimate relationships are where we ground ourselves.
 When there is disconnection, distance and conflict we often feel insecure and have a hard time relating to the world around us.
-Grounded in attachment theory, I use emotionally focused therapy to support couples to understand their relationship dynamics from an attachment perspective.
+Grounded in attachment theory, we use emotionally focused therapy to support couples to understand their relationship dynamics from an attachment perspective.
 This increased understanding along with guided communication strategies helps couples feel closer and more connected to each other, leaving them more equipped to respond when conflict arises.

 Young people require a specialized approach in therapy to foster trust and build connection in order to move forward in healthy ways in their lives.
 Counselling drawing from models such as cognitive behaviour therapy, dialectical behaviour therapy and motivational interviewing supports young people to improve their mental health and associated behaviours such as addiction, eating disorders, emotional outbursts and trauma responses.

 When left unprocessed, traumatic events and negative experiences can impact our present day functioning and relationships with others in significant ways.
 Getting help can reduce these negative impacts and allow you to regain a sense of safety and control over how you respond to life's stressors.